 A two-hour drive from Kaikoura over winding mountain passes and along the rugged, scenic coastline brings you to the township of Blenheim and the centre of the wine-growing region.
 The Marlborough region enjoys a Mediterranean-style climate year round and as we were there in late autumn, we enjoyed sunny days and crisp, cool evenings, but best of all we were surrounded by Mother Nature at her most alluring.

 Autumnal colours of burnished copper and rustic red defined the vertical lines of grape vines, marching like a batallion of well-trained soldiers across the broad fields surrounding the wineries where we indulged our palates in some of the country’s best food and wine.
-Here we met a couple from Switzerland, Werner and Heidi Pluss, who had made a life-change most people only dream about.

 This area is world-renowned for its distinctive and aromatic wines but the region also has many other natural attractions.
 Twenty minutes from Blenheim is the delightful harbourside village of Picton, sited at the head of Charlotte Sound and a popular tourist destination with a lively restaurant scene.
 Tourists stream in from the big inter-island ferries that arrive regularly from Wellington, a voyage that’s noted as being one of the world’s most stunning sea journeys.